The Administrator is appointed by ACI EUROPE. The Administrator is WSP UK Ltd, a global consultancy company headquartered in London, UK. ACI EUROPE

 Obligations of the Participant

-Registering an interest in the programme through www.aca-application.org and creating an account therein means that the airport registering such
+Registering an interest in the programme through www.aca-application.org and creating an account therein does not mean that the airport registering such

-interest may not ultimately intend to apply for accreditation.
+interest ultimately intends to apply for accreditation.
 Only when an airport has completed and submitted an application the contractual

 obligations listed below come into force.